PragmaticCoding/PragmaticCoding.github.io/docs/_beginners/part3.md

 If you are treating a `Button` as nothing more than a trigger for an action, then you probably won't ever reference the `Event` that was fired in your `EventHandler`.
 But we still need to pass it in, as `handle()` expects it.

-In this case, we're simply going to update the text in `outputLabel`, with a `String` that's build up of some static text and the name from our `TextField`.
+In this case, we're simply going to update the text in `outputLabel`, with a `String` that's built up of some static text and the name from our `TextField`.

 # There's a Lot Wrong with this code

+It's important that you learn how to write clean, clear layout code or your applications will become very difficult to understand and maintain.
+Even with the smallest of applications, it's a good idea to get into the habit of making your layout code as clean as possible.

-Let's take a look at the problems with this code:
+Let's take a look at the problems with the code we've written so far:

 ## It's Getting Busy